Japan's representative craftsman closest to the site

-We are not concerned with the original sound of the wood by using an ultra-thin lacquer coating... no!
+We are not concerned about the original sound of the wood by using a very thin lacquer coating...!

 Fender used to paint their instruments with leftover paint from their side business, car paint.
 It just happened to be nitrocellulose lacquer.
 There is no secret in the paint itself.
 What is the true sound of wood?
 Even if the sound is produced at the board stage, the sound changes depending on the combination of woods and processing methods.
 It is important to apply the most suitable coating.
 If you are restricted by the paint, you will not be able to think freely.